| ONE

 a float of the business is no more than a couple of

+years off.
 And everyone is impressed by Sequoia's consistently

 deft touch.
 It refused to sell about two million shares

+in Google at its $85 float price.
+The price has now doubled.
 To join eHarmony, members must fill in a 436-item relationship

 questionnaire to identify key characteristics, beliefs,

+values, emotional health and skills.
 The company claims six million members and is signing

 up to 15,000 more each day.
 It is converting members